 - Are active campus employees, affiliates or students

 - Have administrative access to their CalNet SPAs, including:

-- Adding or removing other Direct Members in CalGroups
+- Adding or removing other Direct Members in CalGroups (employees only)

 - Giving access to SPA-affiliated bMail accounts via Delegated Access

 - Logging directly into the affiliated bMail account to send emails from the SPA

 - Creating a bConnected key to access the affiliated bMail account from a mobile device (email firstname.lastname@example.org for assistance).

 - Each CalNet SPA can have any number of Direct Members